Visiting Professor and Director of the Skadden, Arps Honors Program in Legal Studies

 Skadden Arps Honors Program in Legal Studies

-Andrew Rich serves in a part-time capacity as Executive Director of the Skadden, Arps Honors Program in Legal Studies.
+Andrew Rich serves in a part-time capacity as Visiting Professor and Executive Director of the Skadden, Arps Honors Program in Legal Studies.
 He is also the Executive Secretary of the Harry S. Truman Scholarship Foundation.
 He was previously President and CEO of the Roosevelt Institute.
 He is the author of a number of articles about think tanks, philanthropy, and the role of experts and ideas in the American policy process.

 Ph.D.
 Yale University, 1999